nachocigliutti/website-hugo/content/authors/admin/_index.md

     url: https://www.nyu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include eco
+bio: My research interest include Econometrics, Labor and Macroeconomics

 # Interests to show in About widget
 interests: